williamrwagner/williamrwagner.github.io/_pages/home.md

   volunteer committees and Town employeees to overcome these challenges, and to ensure that Rockport is a vibrant community serving people of all ages.

-Please email me at `wrwagner@alum.mit.edu`.
+Please don't hesitate to email me at `wrwagner@alum.mit.edu`.
-I want to know what issues you are passionate about.
+I want to understand the issues you care about most.